josrenato/biomaglab.github.io/content/en/authors/andre/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Grad Students
+  - Collaborators
 ---
-Lucas Betioli is a master's student focusing on Transcranial Magnetic Stimulation (TMS), machine learning, and tractography.
-He's also a contributor to the Invesalius Navigator, neuronavigation system.
+André Salles da Cunha is a research professor at the Edmond and Lily Safra International Institute of Neurosciences - Instituto Santos Dumont.
+His academic interest is centered on the dynamics of sensory processing, the integration between sensory systems and how information from the environment is perceived by individuals.